sandeep-ps/sam2/README_sam2_crop_cli.md

 │   ├── image2_segment_000.png
 │   ├── image2_segment_001.png
 │   └── ...
+└── debug/  # Only if --save-debug is used
+    ├── image1_resized.png
+    ├── image1_original.png
     └── ...
 ```

 Each image gets its own subdirectory containing the cropped segments.
+When using `--save-debug`, a `debug` subdirectory is also created with intermediate images.

 ## Examples